BUTANE-Smart-Chain/Butane-docs/docs/validate/setup-and-configuration/faq.md

 <summary><b>What are bandwidth requirements?</b></summary>

-Evmos has the capacity for very high throughput compared to chains like Ethereum or Bitcoin.
+Butane has the capacity for very high throughput compared to chains like Ethereum or Bitcoin.

 As such, we recommend that the data center nodes only connect to trusted full nodes in the cloud or other validators that know each other socially.
 This relieves the data center node from the burden of mitigating denial-of-service attacks.